equinor/ops-actions/docs/workflows/ty.md

 A reusable workflow that type-checks a Python project using [ty](https://docs.astral.sh/ty/).

 Unlike Ruff, `ty` needs the project's real environment to resolve imports and types accurately, so this workflow installs the project's dependencies with `uv sync` before running `ty check`.
+Projects without a `pyproject.toml` should set `requirements` to install dependencies via pip instead, so `ty` can resolve third-party imports.

 ## Usage